regen-network/regen-s2-ard/README.md

 It allows users to begin with a single tile name (i.e. S2A_MSIL1C_20190919T175011_N0208_R141_T13TDE_20190919T212919) and in one command produce ARD Sentinel-2 end products.

-The regen-s2-ard Docker bundles different open-source software components together such as the [European Space Agency's Sen2Cor](https://step.esa.int/main/third-party-plugins-2/sen2cor/), [FMask](http://www.pythonfmask.org/en/latest/), Anaconda environment, GDAL, gsutil etc. with a recipe for processing ARD products from start to finish.
+The regen-s2-ard Docker bundles different open-source software components together such as the [European Space Agency's Sen2Cor](https://step.esa.int/main/third-party-plugins-2/sen2cor/), [FMask](http://www.pythonfmask.org/en/latest/), Anaconda, GDAL, gsutil etc. with a recipe for processing ARD products from start to finish.

-This ARD toolbox draws inspiration from and It complements to the [Alaskan Satellite Facility's Sentinel-1 toolbox](https://github.com/asfadmin/grfn-s1tbx-rtc) which is a Docker toolbox integrating the ESA SNAP toolbox to pre-process [Radiometrically Terrain Corrected (RTC) S1 SAR data](https://www.youtube.com/watch?v=aZ4xLBrxUow).
+This ARD toolbox draws inspiration from and It complements to the [Alaskan Satellite Facility's Sentinel-1 toolbox](https://github.com/asfadmin/grfn-s1tbx-rtc) which is a Docker toolbox integrating the [ESA SNAP toolbox](https://step.esa.int/main/toolboxes/snap/) to pre-process [Radiometrically Terrain Corrected (RTC) Sentinel-1 SAR data](https://www.youtube.com/watch?v=aZ4xLBrxUow).

 ## Modules (ARD Operations)